zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_user_guide.md

 ```

-Note: SST reliability tests take approximately three minutes to run on the MPS2.
+Note: SST reliability tests take a few minutes to run on the MPS2.

 ## Execute TF-M example and regression tests on Musca-A1 test chip board ##